libktx/ktx/assets-async/README.md

   assetStorage.getDependencies<Texture>("images/logo.png")

   KtxAsync.launch {
+    // You can also access your assets in coroutines, so you can
+    // wait for the assets to be loaded.

-    // By default, AssetStorage will not suspend the coroutine
+    // When calling getAsync, AssetStorage will not throw an exception
-    // to get the asset and instead will return a Kotlin Deferred
+    // or return null if the asset is still loading.
+Instead, it will
-    // reference.
-This allows you to handle the asset however
+    // return a Kotlin Deferred reference.
+This allows you suspend the
-    // you need:
-    val asset: Deferred<Texture> = assetStorage["images/logo.png"]
+    // coroutine until the asset is loaded: val asset: Deferred<Texture> = assetStorage.getAsync("images/logo.png")
     // Checking if the asset loading has finished: asset.isCompleted
-    // Suspending the coroutine to obtain asset instance: var texture = asset.await()
+    // Suspending the coroutine to obtain asset instance: texture = asset.await()

     // If you want to suspend the coroutine to wait for the asset,
-    // you can do this in a single line: texture = assetStorage.get<Texture>("images/logo.png").await()
+    // you can do this in a single line: texture = assetStorage.getAsync<Texture>("images/logo.png").await()

     // Now the coroutine is resumed and `texture` can be used.
   }